MathiasFurenes/synology-arr-guide/README.md

 We also need to figure out whether you want it to be connected to a VPN.
 Here is a break-down of all the apps and their use-cases:

-## The apps I will cover in this guide

 ## What are the *arrs?

 ### From the wiki itself: